Hit the trails to the breathtaking natural world

 Tibet opens its doors for tourism throughout the year, the opening and closing of destinations do differ from season to season but each season has a different highlight to explore.
 For instance- The mountain expedition is not favorable in Winter however, the Tibetan New Year (Lhosar) is the main attraction of the Himalayan Plateau in February.
 It is better if you book your trip to Tibet in the appropriate season according to where you want to travel.

-The ideal times to travel to Tibet are Spring (April and May) and Summer (June, July, August).
+The ideal times to travel to Tibet are Spring (April and May) and Summer (June, July, and August).
 With moderate temperatures and pleasant weather, you can tour around the monasteries with the easement.
 Even for trekking and mountaineering sports, the weather is suitable since the temperatures do not drop too low and the air is not windy.
-Plan your trip to Everest North expedition, Sishapangma Expedition, Cho Oyu Expedition since the skies are clear and do not get foggy easily providing you clear views from the top.
+Plan your trip to the Everest North expedition, Sishapangma Expedition, and Cho Oyu Expedition since the skies are clear and do not get foggy easily providing you clear views from the top.

-Another appropriate season to explore the Tibetan Plateau is Autumn (September, October, November), only mornings and evenings get chilly during these months.
-Visiting different monasteries, archeological structures are perfect in these months as the streets are not flooded with tourists.
-Trek to Everest North Base Camp, Kailash Trek, Shishapanga Trek, Gyama Valley Trek. are also accessible since the weather conditions are mild and do not harm your trek adventure.
+Another appropriate season to explore the Tibetan Plateau is Autumn (September, October, and November), only mornings and evenings get chilly during these months.
+Visiting different monasteries, and archeological structures are perfect in these months as the streets are not flooded with tourists.
+Trek to Everest North Base Camp, Kailash Trek, Shishapanga Trek, and Gyama Valley Trek. are also accessible since the weather conditions are mild and do not harm your trek adventure.

-Food and Accommodation service in Tibet
+Food and Accommodation Service in Tibet

-Welcoming you to their dwellings, Tibetans shower you with respect and provide you warm hospitality that simply brightens up your Travel in Tibet.
+Welcoming you to their dwellings, Tibetans shower you with respect and provide you with warm hospitality that simply brightens up your Travel in Tibet.
 Being a region where Buddhism prospers, the locals believe in serving selflessly hence, they take care of your needs without compromise.

 Food in Tibet: Tibetan cuisine is built with flavors the dishes are a representation of prosperous Tibetan culture.
 Dishes are prepared with love and effort to satisfy not only your taste but your heart as well.
-The recipes that date back years are found in the local delicacies like- Tsampa (roasted barley), Thenthuk or Thukpa(Tibetan noodle), Ginseng fruit rice, dumplings, butter tea.
+The recipes that date back years are found in the local delicacies like- Tsampa (roasted barley), Thenthuk or Thukpa(Tibetan noodles), Ginseng fruit rice, dumplings, and butter tea.
 Indian, Chinese, and Nepali dishes are also available in restaurants.

 During your treks, you spend your nights in a teahouse equipped with basic toilet facilities, a hot shower, and decent rooms.
-You can sleep on your sleeping bags if you are concerned over the hygiene of the bedsheets and blankets however, they are not dirty to be inappropriate to sleep in.
+You can sleep on your sleeping bags if you are concerned about the hygiene of the bedsheets and blankets however, they are not dirty to be inappropriate to sleep in.
 Trekking in high altitudes and during mountaineering expeditions, tented lodges are available.
 You can pitch your tents along with the staff accompanying you.
 Camping is more of a raw experience in the wild.

 How do you arrive in Tibet

 Before you book your transport tickets to Tibet, you need to have your Chinese Visa accepted and have Tibet Tourism Bureau (TTB) Permit with you without these there is no chance for you to enter the region.
 The region has been open to tourists for quite a while now therefore, Transportation facilities in Tibet are improving to increase the mobility of tourists throughout the place and also provide them with a comfortable transport experience.
-Getting into Tibet is possible via flight, train and through a private vehicle via highway.
+Getting into Tibet is possible via flight, train, and through private vehicle via highway.

 Airways: There are no direct international flights to Tibet except flights from Kathmandu, Nepal.
 You either need to fly from Beijing, Chengdu, Guangzhou, Shanghai, Chongqing, Lanzhou, and Xining Chinese cities or fly from Kathmandu.

-Train: You can enter Tibet from the highest running train in the world- the Qinghai-Tibet Railway.
+Train: You can enter Tibet from the highest-running train in the world- the Qinghai-Tibet Railway.
 Functioning at an elevation of 4000m, the railway ride is an extraordinary experience in itself.
 Currently, the train has routes to and from Beijing, Shanghai, Guangzhou, Xi'an, Chongqing, Lanzhou, and Xining.

 Compatibility is key when visiting Tibet